Frequently Asked Questions:

 Do my guests have to pay the parking fee?

 Guest and Visitor passes can be used to allow guests to park for free on these blocks.
 Passes can be printed online, or picked up at City Hall or a City library.
-Additionally, as part of the Pilot Program, the City is offering 10 free self-validating passes to residents which can be activated at the time a pass is needed.

 What is the cost to park on the block if signage is posted?